 Preheat oven to 350 degrees and bake rolls for 10-15 minutes, or until lightly browned.

-In the electric mixer fitted with the whisk attachment, beat the butter for about 30 seconds until lightly whipped.
+In a medium mixing bowl, beat the butter for about 30 seconds until lightly whipped.

 Add sugar, honey, and cinnamon and beat until smooth and combine, scraping down the sides of the bowl.